yitaozh/yitaozh.github.io/source/_posts/1point3acre-experiences.md

 First, go through each blog, then collect the information

+## Plan

+Assume i start the application on XX/XX, plan each day's work

 ## Coding

-1. Finish the review by end of 12/8
+1. Finish the review by end of 12/15
 1. Work on leetcode 150, 6 questions per day

 ## System design